Sergiño Dest: International career

 Dest has dual nationality making him eligible to play for either the United States or the Netherlands and ultimately chose to play for the United States' senior national team.
 Dest has represented the United States at youth and full international level.
 He played five games in total for the United States under-17 team, including four appearances at the 2017 FIFA Under-17 World Cup.

+Dest with the United States U20 in 2019.

 He represented the United States under-20 team at the 2019 FIFA Under-20 World Cup, where he played four matches.
 In total, he made 12 appearances and scored one goal for the under-20 team.

 Dest made his senior debut for the United States on September 6, 2019, starting and playing 68 minutes in a 3–0 friendly loss against Mexico.
 Dest chose to commit his international future to the United States at the senior level on October 28, 2019.

 He was included in the United States' 26-man roster for the 2022 FIFA World Cup in Qatar.
 During the tournament, Dest provided the assist for Christian Pulisic's winning goal in a 1–0 victory over Iran, which sent the United States into the round of 16.
 In the next game against the Netherlands (his birth nation), he was culpable in leaving too much space for Daley Blind to score the second Dutch goal in a 3–1 defeat for the U.S.

 At the 2023–24 CONCACAF Nations League on November 20, 2023, against Trinidad and Tobago, Dest was sent off after receiving 2 yellow cards in 20 seconds after controversially arguing with the referee and U.S. teammates.
 He missed the 2024 Copa América hosted in the United States due to an ACL injury.

+On May 26, 2026, Dest was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Dest combines many key qualities needed in a full-back, including strong attacking prowess, solid defensive play, and being excellent in possession.
-He has the ability to take players on and his pace is a virtue going forward and defending.
+Dest plays as a full-back, performing offensive attacking and defensive roles and maintaining possession.
+A natural dribbler, he uses his high pace when pushing forward against opponents and defending.